xalaida/laravel-tree/README.md

 ## 🔨 Configuration

-Let's configure package for nested categories.
+Let's configure the package for nested categories.

 Create a migration for the `categories` table: